top of page

 If you catch yourself snapping at friends, family or work colleagues, it could be a sign of burnout creeping in.

 A common sign of burnout is social withdrawal.
 When we are feeling overwhelmed, the idea of meeting up with friends and family can feel like too much and we can start to develop social anxiety.
 We might even neglect our own self-care routines, such as exercise classes or that trip to the gym.
-I remember staying home a lot because I felt like I was too busy to go out, or I worried I wouldn't have anything to say - since all I could think about was my work deadline.
+I remember staying home a lot because I felt like I was too busy to go out, or I worried I wouldn't have anything to say.

 So, if you find yourself always cancelling plans at the last minute, it could be a sign of burnout.

-One of the telling signs of burnout is a struggle to concentrate.
+One of the telling signs of burnout is a struggle to concentrate or an increase in multitasking.
 You might find it hard to focus on tasks, become forgetful or easily distracted.
 I always prided myself on meeting deadlines but developed a habit of procrastinating because all my tasks suddenly felt too overwhelming to start.
 I found it difficult to think clearly and quickly and began to experience what is often called "brain fog".

 If you used to complete tasks quickly but now feel overwhelmed by simple tasks and decisions, it might signal that burnout is affecting your cognitive abilities.